Policy on enforcing standards in private sector housing

 The enforcement matrix provides guidance to officers carrying out investigations and ensures that enforcement is being carried out in a fair, proportionate and consistent way.

-Database of rogue landlords
+Database of Rogue Landlords

 The database is designed to be a tool which will help local housing authorities to keep track of rogue landlords and focus their enforcement action on individuals and organisations who knowingly flout their legal obligations.
 The more comprehensive the information on the database, the more useful it will be to authorities.
 Such information will also encourage joint working between local housing authorities who will be able to establish whether rogue landlords operate across their local housing authority areas.